haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 Now we want to see how statistically significant are the difference in scores between the different clusters.

-The 10_caprieval folder contains a file named capri_clt.tsv, which contains the average and standard deviation of the scores for each cluster.
+The `10_caprieval` folder contains a file named `capri_clt.tsv`, which contains the average and standard deviation of the scores for each cluster.
 Let's inspect the file for the real interface scenario:

 <a class="prompt prompt-cmd">
 head -15 run-real-unbound-7ekg/10_caprieval/capri_clt.tsv